Wahlrod

 Wahlrod is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the northern Westerwaldkreis and borders on Altenkirchen district.
 Wahlrod belongs to the Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1249, Wahlrod had its first documentary mention.

 Politics

 The municipal council is made up of 13 council members, including the honorary mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Transport

 Running right through the community is Bundesstraße 8, leading from Limburg an der Lahn to Siegburg.
 The nearest Autobahn interchanges are in Dierdorf and Neuwied on the A 3 (Cologne–Frankfurt), some 25 km away.

+There was a station of the Selters-Hachenburg narrow gauge railway in Wahlrod, but the line has been closed and the former tracks almost all have been removed.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.